-Corporate Support in 2016.
-(4) Represents a non-IFRS financial measure.
-See section L - Non-IFRS Financial Measures in this document.
+Represents a non-IFRS financial measure.
+See section L - Non-IFRS Financial Measures in this documen

-Reported net loss was \$101 million in the Corporate segment in 2017, compared to a reported net income of \$3 million in 2016, reflected the unfavourable impact of acquisition, integration and restructuring amounts and the impact of the U.S. tax reform, partially offset by the favourable impact of ACMA.
-Underlying net loss was \$52 million in 2017, compared to underlying net income of \$7 million in 2016.
-The impact from the movement of the Canadian dollar relative to average exchange rates in 2017 increased reported and underlying net loss by \$15 million and \$9 million, respectively.
+The reported net income was \$64 million in the Corporate segment in 2018, compared to a reported net loss of \$101 million in 2017, which reflected the \$54 million charge in 2017 related to the enactment of the U.S. tax reform and the 2017 restructuring charge.
+The increase also reflected the favourable impact of ACMA, partially offset by unfavourable market related impacts, predominately due to net interest rate impacts.
+Underlying net loss was \$51 million in 2018, compared to an underlying net loss of \$52 million in the prior year, reflecting increased profitability in SLF U.K. and higher investment income on surplus assets, largely offset by lower benefit of tax related items.
+The impact from the movement of the Canadian dollar relative to average exchange rates in 2017 decreased reported net loss by \$8 million and decreased underlying net loss by \$5 million.